 CMR for Hauora [Ref: 0165]

-NZQA Māori Qualifications Services has completed the revision of the Consent and Moderation Requirements (CMR) above.
+NZQA Māori Qualifications Services has completed the review of the Consent and Moderation Requirements (CMRs) above.

 Compliance with new requirements